 The Commission was set up on 19 October 2004 under the Public Service Management (Recruitment and Appointments) Act 2004.
 Its members are:

 Seán Ó Fearghaíl is the 19th Ceann Comhairle (chairman) of Dáil Éireann (lower House of the Irish Parliament).
 He was elected on 10 March 2016 in the Dáil’s first election by secret ballot.

 Ó Fearghaíl was a senator for South Kildare from 2000 until he was elected a TD in 2002.
 He has held his seat since then.
 He was the Fianna Fáil party whip and party spokesman for Defence; Arts, Heritage and Culture; and Constitutional Affairs from 2011 to 2016.
 He was chairman of the Oireachtas Health Committee from 2009 to 2011.

 Before becoming involved in national politics, Ó Fearghaíl was a member – and chairman – of Kildare County Council.
 He has been involved in community, educational and housing organisations in his home county for many years.

 Peter Tyndall was appointed Ombudsman on 2 December 2013.
 He spent the previous five years as the Public Services Ombudsman for Wales.
 He has also worked in a variety of senior positions in housing and social care – most notably developing housing and support services for people with learning disabilities.
 He has also been chief executive of the Arts Council of Wales and head of education and culture for the Welsh Local Government Association.

-Tyndall was chairman of the British and Irish Ombudsman Association for two years and is a member of the world and European boards of the International Ombudsman Institute.
+Tyndall was chairman of the British and Irish Ombudsman Association for two years and Peter served as President of the International Ombudsman Institute (IOI) for 5 years from 2016 to 2021..
 He has spoken and published extensively on Ombudsman issues.

 Martin Fraser has been secretary general to both the Government and the Department of the Taoiseach since 1 August 2011.